Rosemark Historic District

-Incorporated as a 501(c)(3) corporation in 2009, Historic Archives of Rosemark & Environs, Inc. is a community-based educational organization that preserves local history, historical buildings and sites, and promotes major local events such as the Country Fair at Rosemark, Christmas Tree Lighting, and Bobby Blue Bland Day in Barretville – all cultural events that bring the community together and enrich the lives and experiences of the citizens of northeast Shelby County and and south Tipton County.
-HARE, through its Board of Directors, Community Development Committee, and committees, supports activities at the Rosemark Community Park, Rosemark Telephone Company Exchange Company Museum, and the soon to be inaugurated Country Doctor Museum and HARE Headquarters.
-HARE provides new comers and long-time residents an opportunity to participate in community activities and meet individuals who are making a difference in their community.
+Incorporated as a 501(c)(3) corporation in 2009, Historic Archives of Rosemark & Environs, Inc. is a community-based educational organization that preserves local history, historical buildings, and sites, and promotes major local events such as the Country Fair at Rosemark, Christmas Tree Lighting, and Bobby Blue Bland Day in Barretville – all cultural events that bring the community together and enrich the lives and experiences of the citizens of northeast Shelby County and south Tipton County.
+HARE, through its Board of Directors, Community Development Committee, and committees, supports activities at the Rosemark Community Park, Rosemark Telephone Company Exchange Company Museum, and the soon-to-be inaugurated Country Doctor Museum and HARE Headquarters.
+HARE provides newcomers and long-time residents an opportunity to participate in community activities and meet individuals who are making a difference in their community.

 THE BACK STORY

 Historic Archives of Rosemark & Environs (HARE) began as the Rosemark History Project in 2002.
-Individuals interested in preserving the rural history of northeast Shelby County and south central Tipton County met regularly to gather historical information and preserve recollections, perform research, draft articles, and plan for a series of interviews which would be conducted over the next several years and would form the basis of a publication on October 9, 2010 of An Illustrated History of the People and Towns of Northeast Shelby County and South Central Tipton Country – Salem, Portersville, Idaville, Kerrville, Armourtown, Bethel, Tipton, Mudville, Macedonia, Gratitude, Barretville and Rosemark, Tennessee.
-This almost 600 page hardback book has over 200 illustrations including a series of unique maps that show the exact location where the events described in the book occurred, where people actually lived from the early settlements of the 1820’s and 30’s through the late 1950’s and early 60’s.
-In this book you can find the exact location and the history of where you live or are visiting in northeast Shelby County and south central Tipton County.
+Individuals interested in preserving the rural history of northeast Shelby County and south central Tipton County met regularly to gather historical information and preserve recollections, perform research, draft articles, and plan for a series of interviews that would be conducted over the next several years and would form the basis of a publication on October 9, 2010, of An Illustrated History of the People and Towns of Northeast Shelby County and South Central Tipton Country – Salem, Portersville, Idaville, Kerrville, Armourtown, Bethel, Tipton, Mudville, Macedonia, Gratitude, Barretville and Rosemark, Tennessee.
+This almost 600-page hardback book has over 200 illustrations including a series of unique maps that show the exact location where the events described in the book occurred, where people actually lived from the early settlements of the 1820s and ’30s through the late 1950s and early ’60s.
+In this book, you can find the exact location and the history of where you live or are visiting in northeast Shelby County and south central Tipton County.
 Small segments of the book will be posted on occasion on this website to give you a glimpse of this marvelous resource.

 As a 501(c)(3) corporation, HARE has a nine-member Board of Directors, three of whom are elected each year for three-year staggered terms.
 The Chairman of the Board presides over the board meetings and the President of the corporation executes the policies and programs of the corporation.
-The Board of Directors meets monthly, usually on the second Sunday of the month at 2:00 p.m.
-The location varies but is usually either at the Board Room of Patriot Bank in Barretville, Tennessee, or at a designated church session or conference room.
+The Board of Directors meets monthly, usually on the second Friday of the month at 4:00 p.m.
+The location varies but is usually either at the Richland ARP Church in Rosemark, Tennessee or at the Flippin property.

 Board of Directors